jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2015-02-14-tree-based-methods-3/index.md

 trControl = trainControl(method="repeatedcv",number=10,repeats=5)
 ```

+## Select cp with caret and the 1-SE Rule

 Having 5 times of 10-fold cross-validation set above, both the CART is fit as both classification and regression tasks.